fortana-co/youtube-multi-dl/README.md

 __youtube-multi-dl__ makes it super easy to download and label music from YouTube.
 It handles single songs, [playlists](https://www.youtube.com/watch?v=PlnanwD_vS0&index=1&list=PLcOYKKFxnwAdGh4NCgpXq_FNQoZKL6xWM), and [single-song](https://www.youtube.com/watch?v=SDeuYY3Hi_I) [albums](https://www.youtube.com/watch?v=eTYushgUR00) (it splits them by chapters).

 It gives them ID3 tags so they're correctly grouped and ordered, and ready for whatever music player you use.
-If you pass `-S`, it strips artist and album names from song titles.
+It strips artist and album names from song titles.

 It's a wrapper around the amazing [youtube-dl](https://github.com/rg3/youtube-dl).
 It's built to be as simple as possible: